 “I just… are you going to kill me too?”
 Pathetic, I know.
 But there were three of them and only one of me.
 And I’d just gotten a really sucky preview of what was likely my very near future.
-I wasn’t liking my chances at this point.
+I wasn’t really liking my chances at this point.

 I sucked in a lungful of air, then let loose a massive exhale of garlic breath right into Dr. Acula’s face.
-He reeled backward, screaming and slapping his hands over his face.
+He reeled backward, screaming and slapping his hands over his pale face.

 Anyway, Abe’s family took his unusual death pretty much in stride.
 Apparently death by vampire is not particularly unusual in the Van Helsing clan.
 Who knew?

 And not to complain, but I never saw Ren again, so I was stuck doing our joint project all by myself.
 That really sucked.
 Which I supposed was appropriate.
 You know, vampires and all.